fourstix/Elfos-I2C-Libraries/README.md

 **Usage:** bichar
 Show the printable ASCII character set on an Adafruit Bicolor 8x8 LED Matrix

-Other Libraries
+Nick's Libraries
 ----------------
 These I2C libraries were written by Milton 'Nick' DeNicholas who was kind enough to share his code.
+The assembled library files and source files for each library are available in the */nick/* directory.

 <table>
 <tr><td>